megaport/terraform-provider-megaport/examples/mcr_with_bgp_vxcs/README.md

-This will provision an MCR (Megaport Cloud Router) connected to AWS over a Hosted Connection with BGP and BFD configuration
+This will provision an MCR (Megaport Cloud Router) connected to AWS over a Hosted Connection with BGP and BFD configuration.

 Before you begin, you need to have completed the [Getting Started Requirements](https://registry.terraform.io/providers/megaport/megaport/latest/docs/guides/gettingstarted)